-Getting hurt in a car accident can leave you with severe and sometimes permanent injuries.
+Getting hurt in a truck accident can leave you with severe and sometimes permanent injuries.
 However, in certain circumstances, you may be able to receive short-term (or even long-term) disability as part of your personal injury claim.

 Your eligibility will depend on the nature of your accident and the severity of your injuries.
 Our truck accident attorney may be able to help you get short-term disability after an Ohio truck accident.

 What Is Short-Term Disability?

 Short-term disability provides earnings replacement or compensation for an injury that has not happened at work.
 You may be eligible for short-term disability if you were hurt in a car accident that prevents you from working for a limited time.

 Often, employers offer short-term disability plans.
 However, in Ohio, they are not required to offer this arrangement.
 To be eligible for short-term disability, you must be a part of a short-term disability plan and unable to do your regular job.